elavul/Excel-Tableau----Thera-Bank-Personal-Loan-Acceptance-Dashboard-/README.md

 <img width="1064" height="435" alt="image" src="https://github.com/user-attachments/assets/722fc81f-696e-4c57-bfbf-226822abe147" />

-🎯 Observation:
-- A similar trend is observed here: while customers with **only an Undergraduate degree** make up the **largest group**, they also show the **lowest loan acceptance rate**.
-- Next, we’ll explore this trend in more detail to understand the underlying drivers.
+The same trend is observed here as well, with the customers who have only an undergraduate degree.
+They represent the largest group but also exhibit the lowest loan acceptance rate.
+This highlights a potential challenge in targeting this segment.
+To understand the underlying factors driving this trend, we will explore the issue in more detail in the next phase of analysis.

+- It would be valuable to investigate:
+  - Whether **high-income undergraduates** with strong digital and financial understanding are still avoiding loans.
+  - If **younger undergraduates** are more open to taking out loans compared to older ones.

 ----------------

 #### 🧑‍🎓 Undergrad + Income + Age Insights:

 While the overall data shows undergrads as poor targets, adding income, age, and tenure reveals that some subgroups of undergrads are actually strong prospects.
-Let's dive deeper and investigate and explore if there is a corelation between the family size, education and loan acceptance:
+Let's dive deeper and investigate and explore if there is a corelation between the family size, education and loan acceptance.
 <img width="1049" height="752" alt="image" src="https://github.com/user-attachments/assets/3d891fdf-96db-448c-8df1-636d7323e7ed" />

 ##### Key Trends Observed:

-**Loan acceptance is strongly correlated with income above $100K**, particularly for customers aged **31–60**.
-   - When targeting customers with **Undergraduate degrees**, focus only on those earning **over $100K** and falling within the **31–60 age range**.
-   - **Family sizes of 3–4 members** are most common among loan accepters in this segment.
+Loan acceptance is strongly linked to income above $100K, especially for customers aged 31–60.
+When targeting customers with an undergraduate degree, the focus should be on those earning over $100K and in the 31–60 age range.
+Additionally, family sizes of 3–4 members are most common among loan accepters in this group.

 --------

-🎯 To validate the pattern across different educational backgrounds, I filtered for customers with Level 2 (Graduate degrees) to see if the trend held true, particularly within similar income and age groups.
+🎯 Curious to see if this pattern held across other educational backgrounds, I filtered for customers with Level 2 (Graduate degrees) to check if the trend persisted, particularly within similar income and age groups.

 <br>
 <img width="467" height="292" alt="image" src="https://github.com/user-attachments/assets/65a38716-1104-49ce-b00a-4ab76f3cbe26" />